zenmah/daggerheart-srd-obsidian/.build/README.md

 ## Cards CSV Prompt (GPT 4.1)

 You are a markdown to csv converter.
 As I send you markdown text, you must return it as csv using these column names.
 Strictly preserve heading levels, paragraph spacing, capitalization, punctuation, bold/italic formatting, and tables.
+Type should typically be Spell, Ability, or Grimoire.

-Name, Level, Domain, Spell or Ability, Recall Cost, Text
+Name, Level, Domain, Type, Recall Cost, Text

 ## Classes CSV Prompt (GPT 4.1)